Skip to Content

 Overview

-The primary objective of the Dana-Farber/Harvard Cancer Center (DF/HCC) brain cancer SPORE is to improve the standard of care for adult and pediatric gliomas through the use of targeted therapies.
-To this end, basic scientists from Harvard Medical School have joined clinical and translational investigators from Brigham and Women’s Hospital, Dana-Farber Cancer Institute, and Massachusetts General Hospital.
-This initiative is supported by central cores for Pathology, Biostatistics and Computational Biology, and Administration and includes career and developmental programs.
+The primary objective of the Dana-Farber/Harvard Cancer Center (DF/HCC) Brain Cancer SPORE is to improve the standard of care for adult and pediatric gliomas through the use of targeted therapies.
+To this end, basic scientists from Harvard Medical School have joined clinical and translational investigators from Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Boston Children’s Hospital, and Massachusetts General Hospital.
+This initiative is supported by central cores for pathology, biostatistics and computational biology, and administration, and it includes career and developmental programs.

-Project 1: Targeted therapies for pediatric low-grade astrocytoma
+Project 1: Targeted therapeutics for pediatric low-grade glioma

 Project Co-Leaders: